 E2.
 PRESENTS CONTENT ACCURATELY AND EFFECTIVELY.
-DN uses ineffective strategies when presenting content to students.
+InTASC 4a, 4l, 8a, 8h DN uses ineffective strategies when presenting content to students.
 DE uses effective strategies to present content to students; ME ANDmakes content relevant to students' prior experiences; EE ANDcontinually presents material clearly and explicitly with well-chosen examples.

-- 1. Does the student teacher frequently teach in engaging ways that maximize student learning? - Does the student teacher actively engage students in independent and collaborative inquiry? - 3.
+- 1. Does the student teacher frequently teach in engaging ways that maximize student learning? - 2.
+Does the student teacher actively engage students in independent and collaborative inquiry? - 3.
 Does the student teacher consistently implement instructional strategies that are challenging, culturally sensitive, and developmentally responsive? - 4.
-Does the student teacher present content so that students: - develop theater literacy - · engage in script writing through improvisation and scripted scenes - develop basic acting skills - learn and explain the functions and interrelated nature of scenery, properties, lighting, sound, costumes, and makeup - analyze a variety of texts from cultural and historical perspectives - develop skills in designing and producing - develop directing skills
+Does the student teacher present content so that students: - develop theater literacy - · engage in script writing through improvisation and scripted scenes - · develop basic acting skills - learn and explain the functions and interrelated nature of scenery, properties, lighting, sound, costumes, and makeup - analyze a variety of texts from cultural and historical perspectives - develop skills in designing and producing - develop directing skills

 E3.
 ENGAGES AND MAINTAINS STUDENTS IN ACTIVE LEARNING.
-DN keeps students passively involved in learning, relying heavily on lectures, textbooks and worksheets.
+InTASC 4b, 4c, 8f, 8g DN keeps students passively involved in learning, relying heavily on lectures, textbooks and worksheets.
 DE attempts to keep students actively involved, but some students are disengaged.
 ME keeps students actively involved by adapting instruction in the moment, based on student learning needs; EE ANDkeeps all students challenged and highly engaged as active learners and problem solvers.

-- 1. Does the student teacher structure lessons to be student-centered rather than teacher-centered when possible? - 2.
+- Does the student teacher structure lessons to be student-centered rather than teacher-centered when possible? - 2.
 Does the student teacher encourage students to express their ideas with relation to the lesson content? - 3.
 Does the student teacher use embodied learning techniques to actively engage students in learning? - 4.
 Does the student teacher use arts integration techniques to engage students in learning?

 E4.
 ENGAGES LEARNERS IN A RANGE OF LEARNING EXPERIENCES USING TECHNOLOGY.
-DN rarely uses technology to support student learning.
-DE provides students with guided practice in using technology to support student learning; ME ANDengages students in learning experiences with technology that is appropriate and challenging; EE ANDcultivates student collaboration and initiative in the use of appropriate technology to support student learning.
+InTASC 51, 8g, 8n DN uses technology ineffectively to support student learning.
+DE provides students with guided practice in using technology to support student learning when appropriate and as available; ME ANDengages students in learning experiences with technology that is appropriate and challenging; EE ANDcultivates student collaboration and initiative in the use of appropriate technology to support student learning.

 - 1. Does the student teacher design assignments that incorporate technology as a tool for research? - 2.
 Does the student teacher map out the logical progression of research using technology? - 3.
-Does the student teacher provide clear, age appropriate boundaries for acceptable use of the internet? - 4.
+Does the student teacher provide clear, age-appropriate boundaries for acceptable use of the internet? - 4.
 Does the student teacher identify and use apps that support and enhance student learning? - 5.
 Does the student teacher observe acceptable use regulations when sharing media with the class?